google/material-design-lite/docs/_pages/faq.md

 That said, if you need to generate a build using just a single (or smaller number of) components, you will need to use Gulp with our Sass build.
 You can [comment out](https://github.com/google/material-design-lite/blob/master/src/material-design-lite.scss) those components you don’t need in material-design-lite.scss, [comment out](https://github.com/google/material-design-lite/blob/master/gulpfile.js#L191) the scripts you don’t need in the Gulpfile and then run `gulp` to create your build.

 We have talked about offering up components in a more modular fashion but will be exploring this in the post V1 timeline.

+<h2 id="report-an-issue">How do I report an issue with MDL?</h2>

+Please let us know about any problems by opening an issue on our [GitHub repo](https://github.com/google/material-design-lite/issues).

+<h2 id="getting-help">Where can I get help with questions about using MDL?</h2>

+We encourage the MDL user and developer community to ask questions, and help answer questions, on [Stack Overflow](http://stackoverflow.com), using the `Material-Design-Lite` tag.

 <h2 id="slide-decks">Are there any presentations or slide-decks available on MDL?</h2>